Chronological Table

 1888

-Gerard Bunk is born in Rotterdam on 4 March, the youngest of seven (surviving) children of the school principle, music teacher and choral conductor Gerardus Cornelis Bunk and his wife Maria.
+Gerard Bunk is born in Rotterdam on 4 March, the youngest of seven children of the school principle, music teacher and choral conductor Gerardus Cornelis Bunk and his wife Maria.

 1895